Super-wide iCONIC 120SW spans the start line

 Live social media wall

-ADI are long-term suppliers to the Great North Run, the world’s biggest half-marathon, having provided outdoor screens to them for nearly a decade.
+ADI are long-term suppliers to the Great North Run, the world’s biggest half-marathon, having provided outdoor screens to them for over 15 years.

-ADI supply iCONIC screens and outside broadcast teams throughout Newcastle and Gateshead for the weekend, which includes not only the Great North Run on the Sunday, but also The Great Junior Run and the Great North City Games on the Saturday.
+The multi-screen solution that’s delivered is in stark contrast to the first year ADI supplied the event back in 2001 with a single mobile LED screen.
+ADI’s service has evolved to over 8 iCONIC screens and outside broadcast teams throughout Newcastle and Gateshead for the weekend, which includes not only the Great North Run on the Sunday, but also The Great Junior Run and the Great North City Games on the Saturday.

 The Great North Run is one of many “Great” events that ADI provide screens for for Nova International, including the Great Manchester Run and City Games – see video on right.